 SWAT situation ends at Springfield house; police seek help finding suspect

 Jan.
-6—Springfield police are asking the public for help in finding a man who was the subject of nearly six hourlong stand-off that resulted in a lockdown of a nearby elementary school.
+6—Springfield police are asking the public for help in finding a man who was the subject of nearly six-hour standoff that resulted in a lockdown of a nearby elementary school.

-Police were called to the 300 block of East McCreight Street around 10:15 a.m.
-Thursday on a call of an argument that escalated into threats of violence by a man.
-Police went to the house in an attempt to make contact with Colvin but "got no answer," Springfield Police Division Lt.
+Police were called around 10:15 a.m.
+Thursday to the 300 block of East McCreight Street on a call of an argument that escalated into threats of violence by a man.
+Police went to the house in an attempt to make contact with Colvin but "got no answer," Lt.
 Jeff Williams said.

-Others who left the household before police arrived reportedly told officers that Colvin may be armed.
+Others who left the residence before police arrived reportedly told officers that Colvin may be armed.

 East McCreight Avenue was shut down between North Limestone Street and Rodgers Drive.
 Springfield police asked people to avoid the area until the scene cleared.

-SWAT crews made entrance into the house five and a half hours into the stand-off, police said, only to find Colvin was not in the house.
+SWAT crews entered the house five and a half hours into the standoff, police said, only to find Colvin was not in the house.

-SWAT also did a full sweep of the house.
-Police declined to say what they found.
+Police also searched the house, but declined to say what was found.

-Colvin Jr. has several outstanding warrants, some of which include violent or weapons-related offenses, according to Williams.
+Colvin has several outstanding warrants, some of which include violence or weapons-related offenses, according to Williams.

-Charges related to stand-off have not been filed against the man as of Thursday evening, police said.
+Charges related to the standoff have not been filed against him as of Thursday evening.

-Police are asking that those who may have information about Colvin Jr.'s whereabouts call the Springfield Police Division at 937-324-7680.
-If people see Colvin Jr. outside of the city of Springfield, they are advised to contact their local police department.
+Those with information about Colvin's whereabouts are urged to call the Springfield Police Division at 937-324-7680 or 911.

 Lagonda Elementary School was placed on lockdown "in an overabundance of caution," Williams said.